PraveenMut/zendesk_coding_challenge/README.md

 I did face a serious architectural misjudgement on Sunday where I implemented a method that was in an infinite loop and due to the main menu being an infinite loop, the application would not accept input of any kind.

 Thus, I reverted back to previous git commit, re-thought how to better implement methods that require continuous user input while also maintaining statefulness.
 The answer, component wide state containers (class variables in ruby), storing the state and then only mutating it once the function has run, a textbook case for recursive methods.

+# Future updates
+- Refactor pagination method, instead of using page_limit arrays, use `[start..finish]` using much more dynamic state fashion.
+This improves processing to O(1).

+- Better testing, simulating user input and mocks.
+This is was a very new field (the RSpec DSL) so creating a better framework for testing would be a definite improvement.